-- environmental aspects with particular regard to climate change mitigation and adaptation (such as carbon footprint and vulnerability to climate-related physical and transition risks), sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention control, and protection and restoration of biodiversity and ecosystems; - human rights, non-discrimination and protection of health and safety; - compliance with labor regulations, including provisions for defined pension plans; - anti-corruption, tax compliance and anti-bribery; - other adverse impacts or breach of international standards promoting responsible business conduct such as the United Nations Global Compact and the OECD Guidelines for Multinational Enterprises.
+- climate change mitigation and adaptation (such as carbon footprint and vulnerability to climate-related physical and transition risks). - sustainable use and protection of water and marine resources, - transition to a circular economy, - pollution prevention control, - · protection and restoration of biodiversity and ecosystems.